unkornithology/unkornithology.github.io/pages/nebraska_contact_zones.md

 ### Overview

 There are three species of *Sayornis* that occur within North America - two of these breed in Nebraska, acting largely as latitudinal replacements of one another.
 In the west, [Say's Phoebe *Sayornis sayae*](https://birdsoftheworld.org/bow/species/saypho/cur/introduction) frequents farms, old buildings, rocky outcrops, and some other open areas.
 [Eastern Phoebe *Sayornis phoebe*](https://birdsoftheworld.org/bow/species/easpho/cur/introduction) is found predominately in the east, but in the western regions of its range frequents arid canyons, bridges, and outcrops near water.
-Work in adjacent Kansas has shown that Eastern Phoebes appear to be displacing Say's as afforestation occurs, with many sites formerly occupied by Say's Phoebes now occupied by Eastern, and a noticeable uptick of Say's x [Black *S. nigricans*](https://birdsoftheworld.org/bow/species/blkpho/cur/introduction) hybrids in the southwestern portion of the range.[^saph1]
+Work in adjacent Kansas has shown that Eastern Phoebes appear to be displacing Say's as afforestation occurs, with many sites formerly occupied by Say's Phoebes now occupied by Eastern, and a noticeable uptick of Say's x [Black *S. nigricans*](https://birdsoftheworld.org/bow/species/blkpho/cur/introduction) hybrids in the southwestern portion of the range.[^saph1] The increased levels of hybridization between Eastern & Black Phoebes as compared to Eastern & Say's Phoebe is unsurprising given that Say's Phoebe represents the outgroup within this genus.[^saph2]

 Work in Nebraska should focus on the dynamics of these species with respect to modern and historical distributions, as well as focusing on the habitats these species utilize.
-As Nebraska continues to become afforested, especially along watercourses, we predict that we will continue to see a westwards shift of
+As Nebraska continues to become afforested, especially along watercourses, we predict that we will continue to see a westwards shift of Eastern Phoebe, with the species potentially replacing Say's Phoebe in many areas.[^saph1]

 ### Identification

+Eastern Phoebes are overall grayish (with an occasional greenish tone to the gray), being white on the belly and variably dingy on the chest.
+There is no eye ring, birds may appear slightly crested, and when perched Eastern Phoebes often wag their tails.
+Eastern Phoebes are often found near water, frequently nesting in culverts, under bridges, and in shelters.

+<iframe src="https://macaulaylibrary.org/asset/601440191/embed" height="519" width="640" frameborder="0" allowfullscreen></iframe>

+Say's Phoebes are very similar in shape, but are overall browner-gray, sometimes darkest towards the head and cap, with a distinctive salmon belly.
+They are less tied to water than Eastern Phoebes, and are frequently found around farmsteads, especially in areas where there are sheds or farm equipment providing multiple perches.
+Away from human habitation, they are often found near rock faces or steep banks that provide habitat for perching and nesting.

+<iframe src="https://macaulaylibrary.org/asset/601434791/embed" height="519" width="640" frameborder="0" allowfullscreen></iframe>

 [^saph1]: Schukman, J. M., Atauchi, P. J., & Peterson, A. T. (2025).
 Geographic shifts of phoebe species (*Sayornis* spp.) in the central Great Plains of North America. *The Wilson Journal of Ornithology*, **137**(1):38–50. doi:[10.1080/15594491.2024.2444021](https://doi.org/10.1080/15594491.2024.2444021)

+[^saph2]: Cicero C., Johnson N. K. (2002).
+Phylogeny and character evolution in the *Empidonax* group of tyrant flycatchers (Aves:  Tyrannidae): a test of W. E. Lanyon's hypothesis using mtDNA sequences. *Molecular Phylogenetics and Evolution*, **22**(2):289-302. doi: [10.1006/mpev.2001.1054](https://doi.org/10.1006/mpev.2001.1054)

 ## *Sialis* bluebirds